 Income tax withholding.
-Withhold federal income tax from each wage payment or supplemental unemployment compensation plan benefit payment according to the employee's Form W-4 and the correct withholding rate.
-If you have nonresident alien employees, see Withholding income taxes on the wages of nonresident alien employees
+Withhold federal income tax from each wage payment or supplemental unemployment compensation plan benefit payment according to the employee's Form W-4 and the correct withholding table.
+If you have nonresident alien employees, see Withholding income taxes on the wages of nonresident alien employees on page 16.